I grew up in the Bronx – one of this nation’s great working class communities.

 One of the joys of my return to the area nearly 20 years later was the ability to speak colorfully, profanely and directly again without offending anyone.
 I was also delighted to be reunited with a childhood friend named “Tony,” who had just returned to New York City from Boston after completing his doctorate at Harvard.

 Tony had landed a job as a professor at a local university and everyone in our old circle of friends was incredibly proud of him.
 However, his new speech patterns took some getting used to.

-Professor DeJesus (below right) doesn’t curse anymore, speak fast, use slang, or mix Spanish and English in the same sentences.
+Professor DeJesus (below left) doesn’t curse anymore, speak fast, use slang, or mix Spanish and English in the same sentences.
 He sounded a little “fancy” without those vestiges of working class speech, which is not a compliment for those of us raised in the city’s outer boros.

 Tony’s wife has a PhD too.
 They sound like a doctoral dissertation whenever they’re together.